 Thing is, I didn’t truly understand it then.
 I do now.

-It pains me to confess that I took a long hiatus from music, believing I needed to concentrate on my books.
+It pains me to confess that I took a long hiatus from music, believing I needed to concentrate solely on my books.
 It was too long.
 I played the piano once a year if I was lucky enough to find one (and be granted permission to play it).
-I only picked up my guitar every 6 months or so, always wishing my fingers danced the way they used to.
+I only picked up my guitar once every 3 months or so, always wishing my fingers danced the way they used to.

 My Pop is now 93 and playing better than ever.
 I was reluctant to tell him about my musical hiatus, not because I thought he would judge me (he’s not the type), but because I felt I had forsaken a family legacy.
 It’s as if he had given me the Hope Diamond and I had buried it in the ground and forgot to make a treasure map.
 It seemed unforgivable.